-To understand the principles of research and research governan ice Knowledge Assessment Methods GMP Demonstrate Knowledge of: The GMC guidance on good practice in research CbD 1,2 The principles of research governance CbD, SCE 1,2 The differences between audit and research CbD Research principles CbD, SCE 1 The principles of qualitative, quantitative, bio-statistical and epidemiological research methods CbD 1 Skills Develop critical appraisal skills and apply these when reading literature CbD 1 Demonstrate the ability to write a scientific publication CbD 1 Demonstrate good verbal and written presentations skills CbD,AA 1 Behaviours Follow guidelines on ethical conduct in research and consent for research CbD 1 doe of best evidence in making decisions about the oure of patient Knowledge Assessment Methods GMP Demonstrate Knowledge of: The application of statistics in scientific medical practice SCE, CbD 1 The role and limitations of evidence in the development of clinical guidelines and protocols SCE, CbD 1 The processes that result in nationally applicable guidelines (e.g. NICE and SIGN) SCE, CbD 1 Skills Demonstrate the use of literature databases AA, CbD 1 Appraise and apply retrieved evidence to address a clinical question AA, CbD 1 Behaviours Keep up to date with national reviews and guidelines of practice (e.g. NICE and SIGN) AA, CbD 1 Contribute to the construction, review and updating of local (and national) guidelines of good practice using the principles of evidence based medicine CbD, MSF 1 Recognise the occasional need to practise outside clinical guidelines CbD, mini-CEX,MSF 1
+To understand the principles of research and research governan ce Knowledge Assessment Methods GMP Demonstrate Knowledge of: The GMC guidance on good practice in research CbD, MCR 1,2 The principles of research governance CbD, SCE, MCR 1,2 The differences between audit and research CbD, MCR Research principles CbD, SCE, MCR 1 The principles of qualitative, quantitative, bio-statistical and epidemiological research methods CbD, MCR 1 Skills Develop critical appraisal skills and apply these when reading literature CbD, MCR 1 Demonstrate the ability to write a scientific publication CbD, MCR 1 Demonstrate good verbal and written presentations skills CbD, AA, MCR 1 Behaviours Follow guidelines on ethical conduct in research and consent for research CbD, MCR 1 use of best evidence in making decisions about the care of patients Knowledge Assessment Methods GMP Demonstrate Knowledge of: The application of statistics in scientific medical practice SCE, CbD, MCR 1 The role and limitations of evidence in the development of clinical guidelines and protocols SCE, CbD, MCR 1 The processes that result in nationally applicable guidelines (e.g. NICE and SIGN) SCE, CbD, MCR 1 Skills Demonstrate the use of literature databases AA, CbD, MCR 1 Appraise and apply retrieved evidence to address a clinical question AA, CbD, MCR 1 Behaviours Keep up to date with national reviews and guidelines of practice (e.g. NICE and SIGN) AA, CbD, MCR 1 Contribute to the construction, review and updating of local (and national) guidelines of good practice using the principles of evidence based medicine CbD, MSF, MCR 1 Recognise the occasional need to practise outside clinical guidelines CbD, mini-CEX,MSF, MCR 1